QMS Haulage Assurance Scheme

 Only haulage operators who are approved members of the Haulage Assurance Scheme can transport cattle, sheep and pigs which are destined for the Scotch Beef PGI, Scotch Lamb PGI and Specially Selected Pork brands.
 Haulage drivers are specially trained to handle and transport livestock and must hold a livestock certificate of competence.

 Animal welfare and wellbeing are of paramount importance in ensuring the highest product quality.
-The QMS Animal Welfare and Wellbeing Charter recognises the five freedoms of animal welfare and wellbeing and is a guiding principle for all QMS assurance schemes, which are supported and approved by the Scottish SPCA, Scotland’s independent animal welfare charity.
+The QMS Animal Welfare and Wellbeing Charter recognises the five freedoms of animal welfare and wellbeing and is a guiding principle for all QMS assurance schemes, which are supported and approved by the Scottish Society for the Prevention of Cruelty to Animals (Scottish SPCA), Scotland’s independent animal welfare charity.

-The Haulage Assurance Scheme is owned by QMS who have contracted Acoura, an independent inspection and certification company, to carry out the required farm assessments in order to certify and approve scheme members.
+The Haulage Assurance Scheme is owned by QMS who have contracted Lloyd’s Register, an independent inspection and certification company, to carry out the required assessments in order to certify and approve scheme members.

 To download the Haulage Assurance Scheme standards or application form, please click on the link to the right.
 The “Safe Livestock Transportation” guide is also available.